bmcilw1/goodtechcofounders/src/pages/about/index.md

 Over the next 6 months, I listened to every YouTube video or podcast I could on the topics that might show me a way to realize my goals.
 I dug deep into investing, personal finance, world finance, and business.
 Ultimately, I figured out exactly what I wanted and started planning how I could get it.

-> What I _wanted most_ was to help those who felt left out of their economy learn the mindset that would teach them how they could earn access for themselves.
+> What I _wanted most_ was to share a mindset with those who felt left out of their economy that could teach them how to earn that access for themselves.

 ## The Jump